blocktop/pocket-autonice/README.md

 ## Usage

+### Configuration
+// set chain config in environment variables to identify which Linux user each chain is running under
+// export AUTONICE_CHAINS_0009=polygon
+// export AUTONICE_CHAINS_0021=geth
+// etc..
+// In the config.yaml file this would be:
+// ```yaml
+// chains:
+//   0009: polygon
+//   0021: geth
+//

 There are two processes in pocket-autorenice, a client and a server.
 Run the client on all servers as a privileged user.
 This user will need to be able to execute the `renice` program.